 How an investment is held is important

 Another key point to remember is that the wrapper an underlying investment is held in will affect how it’s taxed and therefore your overall return.
 Without trying to oversimplify investment but think of it like a car.
 In order to get from A to B (i.e. your current situation to your desired stage in life) you need to choose a car.
 The car that best suits you will depend on the journey you plan to take, your current budget etc. Every car will have different running costs, tax etc and not one car suits all.
 Think of this as the investment wrapper (pension, Stocks and Shares ISA etc).
 Once you have chosen a car you need to put fuel in it to get you to your desired destination.
 This is akin to the underlying investment choices (such as funds).
 Clearly the petrol drives performance but the car can enhance it.
 But obviously it’s no good buying a Ferrari if all you plan on doing is going to the shops and back each day.
 It’s a similar thing with investment – excessive costs can wipe out any benefit.

 Holding investments in a pension or a Stocks and Shares ISA can have clear tax advantages and therefore boost your returns.

 Remember, just because you have £10,000 burning a hole in your bank account you don’t have to invest it all at once.
 By dripping your money into the markets over time you can reduce the impact of market timing and volatility on your returns.
 Let’s say that instead of investing your full Stocks and Shares ISA allowance in one lump sum you invested via monthly instalments.
 If the market falls during the course of the year then each of your monthly instalments will buy more shares/units for the same amount of money.
 Or as American’s would say ‘you get more bang for your buck’.
 This is known as ‘pound cost averaging‘.

-Inflation beating bank accounts
+Inflation beating savings accounts

-So where would I invest now?
+So where should I invest my Stocks and Shares ISA now?

 I hope that helps